mratoi/Etymology-statistics-in-Romanian/README.md

 - Spacy for tokenizing and obtaining the lemma

 ## Installation

 All the imports are specified on the files.

 I provided a requirements.txt document with all the necessary intallations.

 Run main.py.
-It uses the default corpus as data, but one can also five their own coprus.
+It uses the default corpus as data, but one can also put in their own corpus, as a Argument parser is provided with this precise parameter.

 ## Usage
 The output looks like this: